 Dear Viewers:

-In the midst of the beautiful Smoky Valley located on the Great Plains of Kansas was established the little Swedish American city of Lindsborg in 1869 by a group of 35 pietistic Christian families, numbering 110.** Arriving in June of that year were these Swedish immigrants from the Värmland region, part of a larger group, which were led by Pastor Olof Olsson (1841-1900) who was born in Karlskoga, Sweden.
+In the midst of the beautiful Smoky Valley located on the Central Plains of Kansas was established the little Swedish American city of Lindsborg in 1869 by a group of 35 pietistic Lutheran Christian families, numbering 110.** Arriving in June of that year were these Swedish emigrants from the Värmland region, part of a larger group, which were led by Pastor Olof Olsson (1841-1900) who was born in Karlskoga, Sweden.

 The First Swedish Agricultural Company of McPherson County organized in Chicago in 1868 purchased 13,160 acres of Kansas land in Saline and McPherson counties from the Union Pacific Railroad for the purpose of providing homesteads to these Värmland Swedes who by the Company mandate were required to be believing Christians adhering to the doctrine of the Evangelical Lutheran Church.